Bake or Break

 You can also freeze the unbaked dough.
 I like to chill and shape the dough first.
 Then, place the shaped cookies on a rimmed baking sheet, and freeze until solid (about 2 to 3 hours).
 Finally, transfer the cookie dough to a freezer-safe container, placing waxed paper or parchment paper between layers.
 When you’re ready to bake, follow the recipe’s directions, adding another minute or two to the baking time.

-overhead view of cutout shortbread cookies on a red-rimmed white plate
+Overhead view of cutout shortbread cookies on a red-rimmed white plate.

 3-Ingredient Shortbread Cookies

-Yield about 30 cookies
+Yield 30

 Prep Time 10 minutes